 Zinzi Minott’s work focuses on the relationship between dance, bodies and politics.
 She explores how dance is perceived through the prisms of race, queer culture, gender, and class and is specifically interested in the place of Black women’s bodies within the form.
 As a dancer and filmmaker, she seeks to complicate the boundaries of dance, seeing her live performances, filmic explorations and objects as different but connected manifestations of dance and body-based outcomes and enquiry.
 Broken narratives, disturbed lineages and glitches are used by Minott to explore notions of racism one experiences through the span of a Black life.
 Sharing Caribbean stories in her work, she highlights the histories of those enslaved and the resulting migration of the Windrush Generation.
 Current commissions and residences are with Berwick Film & Media Arts Festival, Spike Island, Transmission, 198 Gallery and Cubitt Gallery

 Zinzi Minott discussed her recent online commission Fi Dem III: Ancestral Interference, and her wider practice, with writers and scholars Denise Ferreira da Silva and Joan Anim-Addo.
-The conversation was chaired by Tendai Mutambu, Assistant Curator: Commissions and Public Programmes at Spike Island.Watch this event
+The conversation was chaired by Tendai Mutambu, Assistant Curator: Commissions and Public Programmes at Spike Island.Watch online

 Zinzi Minott invited academic, activist and psychotherapist Gail Lewis to have a conversation about some of the ideas in her filmmaking and performance work.
 Conducted via WhatsApp (voice and text messages, still and moving images) the conversation includes excerpts from poetry, music, and dance of the African-Caribbean diaspora.Access the conversation